 Downtown Poulsbo is a center for recreation, shopping, dining and a boating destination.
 One of the main reasons people are drawn to Poulsbo is its charming small-scale downtown.
 Residents can stop by and buy a coffee with their neighbor, have dinner with friends, or take an evening walk along the boardwalk.
-Tourists love to stroll along Front Street and enjoy Poulsbo's Norwegian heritage and unique shops and restaurants.
+Tourists love to stroll along Front Street and enjoy Poulsbo's Norwegian heritage, unique shops, restaurants, artisanal beverage venues, and art galleries.

-Downtown Poulsbo is a special hub that draw local residents, tourists, boaters and employers/employees all together.
+Downtown Poulsbo is a special hub that draws local residents, tourists, boaters and employers/employees all together.
 It is an important component of the city's identity.
 The City is committed to preserving and enhancing the distinctiveness and vitality of Downtown Poulsbo.